d-smith/notes/opstack/opstack.md

 Doing so allows the deployment to local to complete with a warning, e.g.

 WARNING: setting OptimismPortal.GUARDIAN to 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 and it has no code

+Sidebar - proxy troubleshooting builds

+Look for the package.json used for the yarn hardhat build, add the --verbose flag to the hardhat compile command.
+Now when you run the build it will tell you what it is trying to download and where it wants to cache it.
+YOu can then do the downloads manually to get on with the build.